From One Therapist to Another: The Best Thing We Can Give Our Clients

 to connect (or reconnect) them with their own wisdom.

 I've written a book that has many strategies for helping clients understand their own stuckness, enabling you to show them where to look without telling them what to see.
 If you found this post helpful, you can check out other posts I've written on this theme here and here.
-Also, please scroll down (beneath the banner of previous posts) to like and leave a comment.
+Also, please scroll down to like and leave a comment.

 Blessings for peace and health in 2021, Linda